My Struggle to Find a Wildlife Biologist Job: ‘Is Anyone Hiring?’

 I loved everything about the field.
 I loved it so much that after I graduated with my bachelor’s degree, I immediately entered grad school the following semester.
 In the wildlife field, a bachelor’s degree will qualify you for a biological technician job, which has less responsibility and less pay and is often only seasonal during the summer.
 I didn’t want to be just a technician — I wanted to be a full-blown wildlife biologist.
 And so I went to get my master’s degree.

 For the first time in my life, I had a huge amount of responsibility.
 I led a small field crew out onto the North Slope of Alaska every two weeks to collect plant samples.
-We would bring them back to the lab, analyze them, and see whether or not arctic caribou would be able to live off of them.
+We would bring them back to the lab, analyze them, and see whether Arctic caribou would be able to live off of them.

 I developed my own lab method to test how much protein was digestible in each sample, because protein is one of the hardest nutrients for caribou to get.
 I even published an article in a scientific journal detailing my new lab method.